This post may contain affiliate links. Please read our disclosure policy.

 - Blueberries: I use fresh.
 If you have to use frozen, use them straight from the freezer.
 Your fruit filling might end up a bit thinner.

 - Sugar: This recipe calls for granulated sugar.
 Plain ol’ table sugar.
+It helps the juices from the berries thicken.

 - Bisquick: I use the original mix.